 Thank you very much for reading Sword Art Online Volume 18: Alicization Lasting.
-Also, I would like to express my heartfelt gratitude: my gratitude to you for staying with me across 10 volumes, since the beginning of the Alicization Arc in Volume 9.
+I would also like to express my heartfelt gratitude: my gratitude to you for staying with me across 10 volumes, since the beginning of the Alicization Arc in Volume 9.

 Although I have mentioned this in the afterword of Volume 1, I would like to repeat that I began writing the story of Sword Art Online (“SAO” from here on) in Autumn 2001, in order to participate in the 9th Dengeki Novel Prize.
 Even though the first draft was completed before the Spring 2002 deadline, it had drastically exceeded the page limit.
 Since I had no idea as to what and how I should cut the story, I eventually gave up on participating.